 Hailed by the Los Angeles Times as a “great glory” in her recent turn as the title character in the world premiere of Juana, Meagan Martin is gaining notice as an enthralling, versatile performing artist.
-The first place winner of the 2018 Hershey Felder Award for Classical Musicians, she is equally comfortable in repertoire spanning the Baroque to the present and thrives in presentations that range from strictly traditional to wildly unconventional and cross-disciplinary in nature.
+The first place winner of the 2018 Hershey Felder Award for Classical Musicians, she is equally comfortable in repertoire spanning the Baroque to the present and thrives in presentations that range from strictly traditional to wildly unconventional.

 Ms. Martin completed both her doctoral and master's degrees in the studio of Vladimir Chernov at UCLA.
-Under the guidance of Peter Kazaras, Director of Opera UCLA, and Rakefet Hak, Music Director of the UCLA Opera Studio, she had the privilege of performing leading roles in many operas at the Herb Alpert School of Music, including Cherubino in Mercadante’s I due Figaro (Joseph Colaneri, conductor; Peter Kazaras, director); Amadora in Musto’s Bastianello; Dorabella in Così fan tutte (Neal Stulberg, conductor; Peter Kazaras, director); Fanny Price in Dove’s Mansfield Park (Scott Dunn & Geoffrey Pope, conductors; Peter Kazaras, director); and the title roles in Handel’s Amadigi (Stephen Stubbs & Stephen Karr, conductors; James Darrah, director), Massenet’s Cendrillon (Christopher Ocasek, conductor; Peter Kazaras, director), Bolcom’s Lucrezia, and Brook's/Bizet’s The Tragedy of Carmen (Maxim Kuzin, conductor; Brendan Hartnett, director).
+Under the guidance of Peter Kazaras, Director of Opera UCLA, and Rakefet Hak, Music Director of the UCLA Opera Studio, she performed leading roles in many operas at the Herb Alpert School of Music, including Cherubino in Mercadante’s I due Figaro (Joseph Colaneri, conductor; Peter Kazaras, director); Amadora in Musto’s Bastianello (Peter Kazaras, director); Dorabella in Così fan tutte (Neal Stulberg, conductor; Peter Kazaras, director); Fanny Price in Dove’s Mansfield Park (Scott Dunn & Geoffrey Pope, conductors; Peter Kazaras, director); and the title roles in Handel’s Amadigi (Stephen Stubbs & Stephen Karr, conductors; James Darrah, director), Massenet’s Cendrillon (Christopher Ocasek, conductor; Peter Kazaras, director), Bolcom’s Lucrezia, (Peter Kazaras, director) and Brook's/Bizet’s The Tragedy of Carmen (Maxim Kuzin, conductor; Brendan Hartnett, director).
 Ms. Martin also appeared as the Israelitish Man in a landmark presentation of Handel’s Judas Maccabaeus at the Wilshire Boulevard Temple, conducted by Neal Stulberg.
 Additional roles performed include Rosina (Il barbiere di Siviglia) with Astoria Music Festival under the baton of Keith Clark and with Pacific Opera Project (Stephen Karr, conductor & Josh Shaw, director); Mercédès (Carmen) with Pacific Opera Project (Stephen Karr, conductor; Josh Shaw, director); and Despina in Così fan tutte (James Martin, conductor; Shana Blake Hill, director) and the title role in Luisa Fernanda with SMC Opera Theater (James Martin, conductor; Janelle DeStefano, director).

 Check out Ms. Martin's dissertation here: